EricLBuehler/mistral.rs/README.md

 Mistral.rs uses subcommands to control the model type.
 They are generally of format `<XLORA/LORA>-<QUANTIZATION>`.
 Please run `./mistralrs-server --help` to see the subcommands.

-Additionally, for models without quantization, the model architecture should be provided as the `--arch` or `-a` argument in contrast to GGUF models which encode the architecture in the file.

 ### Architecture for plain models

 > Note: for plain models, you can specify the data type to load and run in.
 This must be one of `f32`, `f16`, `bf16` or `auto` to choose based on the device.
 This is specified in the `--dype`/`-d` parameter after the model architecture (`plain`).